Maori Language Terms

 Ka Pai! - Good, well done

 Not sure how to pronounce these words or saying?
-Check out or download this free Maori pronunciation guide.
+Check out this Maori pronunciation guide.

 Try these out for yourself on an epic adventure around New Zealand!